shikharongithub/Quiz-Application---Navigus-Technology/Online-Quiz/README.md

 # How To Run The Project?
-To run this project, you must have installed a virtual server i.e XAMPP on your PC (for Windows).
-This Online Quiz System in PHP with source code is free to download, Use for educational purposes only!

-After Starting Apache and MySQL in XAMPP, follow the following steps.
+To run this project, you must have installed a virtual server i.e XAMPP on your PC (for Windows) After Starting Apache and MySQL in XAMPP, follow the following steps.

 1st Step: Extract file